benspratling4/SwiftCodableJSEnums/README.md

 This enum will be what we decode or encode for the value of the `type` property.
 So in a new file, all by itself, declare an `enum`, backed by a `String`, and with matching conformances to `Decodable`, `Encodable` or `Codable`.
 Give it cases which match the cases in your original `enum`, but no associated values.
-If the string values differ from the Swift identifiers for the cases, do the ` = "eribekgnj"` thing.
+If the string values differ from the Swift identifiers for the cases, do the `case camelCase = "1nva11d SCREAMING_snake-shishka-BOB"` thing.
 Also name this file the name of the type you create.
 Our build tool's got to be able to spot the right file to read the values.

 `TransactionType.swift`: